scds/intro-git/lessons/lesson2.md

 ### Pushing to GitHub

 Let's make some changes to our `note.txt`.
-Add a line, remove a line, whatever you'd like.
+Add a line of text, remove a line, perhaps rename the file!

-Create a commit with `git commit`.
+Commit your changes.

+{: .note-title }
+> Reminder
+>
+> First you have to add your changes, then commit.

 If you'll take a look at the remote repository on GitHub, you'll notice that `note.txt` has not changed since your commit locally.
 That's because we have not yet pushed our changes.